8 Beautiful Beaches in Nerja You Must Visit

 A close view of the crystal clear sea in Maro Beach, Nerja, Spain.

-A 10 minute drive from Nerja, you’ll find Maro Beach, one of the prettiest beaches on the outskirts of the town.
+A 10 minute drive from Nerja, you’ll find Maro Beach, which I totally think is the prettiest beach in Nerja, and one of the best beaches in Spain for nature lovers.
 Its lush green surroundings, alongside the sea colours, make you feel like you’re in paradise.

-If you love nature and water activities, this is the perfect beach for you.
+If you also love water activities, this is the perfect beach for you, too.
 Maro is known for its numerous water activities, such as snorkelling and kayaking.
 I especially love this kayak tour because you’ll discover beautiful waterfalls and caves along the way.

-But even if you don’t fancy doing these activities, its tranquil crystal-clear water allows you to see the beautiful corals and fishes hidden between the rocks.
+But even if you don’t fancy doing these activities, its tranquil, crystal-clear water allows you to see the beautiful corals and fish hidden between the rocks.

-Another piece of advice, if you plan to do a water activity, is to book your water activities in advance to avoid disappointments.
+Another piece of advice is to book your water activities in advance to avoid disappointment.

 Main facilities and services: